phillwatson/accumulator/README.md

 **IMPORTANT:** The start dates are inclusive.
 Whereas, the end dates are exclusive.

 ### Design
-Although the library's intent is to provide a mechanism to accumulate data at various resolutions whilst minimizing the number of trips to the warehouse.
-Its design relies on the use of threads to persist the data as it is accumulated and, also, to retrieve the data from the warehouse.
+The design allows the use of threads to persist the data as it is accumulated and, also, to retrieve the data from the warehouse.
 This reduces the impact of those blocking I/O actions on the overall performance of the task of accumulating the data.

 The abstract class `ConcurrentResolutionRepository` implements `ResolutionRepository` to use Virtual Threads to persist the accumulated results of each Resolution.
 The